 Typically a wide range of symptoms from fatigue, headaches, migraine and skin problems, to bloating, stomach pain, nausea, diarrhoea, vomiting, IBS, joint pains, catarrh and runny nose.

 PH: What’s the difference between food allergy and intolerance?

-IgE-mediated food allergy is an inappropriate and harmful response of the immune system as it mistakes perfectly normal substances and treats them as invaders.
+IgE-mediated A food allergy occurs when the body’s immune system reacts abnormally to a specific food as it is perceived as a threat.
+In the most… is an inappropriate and harmful response of the immune system as it mistakes perfectly normal substances and treats them as invaders.
 Allergic symptoms can range from relatively minor rashes through to generalised swelling or collapse as a potentially fatal anaphylactic shock occurs.
 An allergic reaction can occur quite rapidly, often within minutes but generally within a maximum of two hours.
-Food Intolerance is quite different, it is not life threatening although it can and does make the sufferer feel unwell.
+Food intolerance is not the same as a food allergy.
+Food intolerances tend to cause digestive symptoms such as bloating, cramps and diarrhoea, but are… is quite different, it is not life threatening although it can and does make the sufferer feel unwell.
 It is very difficult to identify the food that is causing the problem as symptoms can appear up to 48 hours after the food is eaten.
 There is much confusion, particularly in the media, about different types of food hypersensitivity and how they manifest themselves.
 Frequently we find that food allergy and food intolerance are confused with each other.
 This is not surprising when you look at the raft of different mechanisms involved.

 PH: What causes most food allergies or intolerances?